marcpfuller/edgex-docs/docs_src/security/security-file-token-provider.1.md

 >
 > -cd, \--configDir \<configDir\>
 >
-> :   Look in this directory for configuration.toml instead.
+> :   Look in this directory for configuration.yaml instead.
 >
 > -p, \--profile \<name\>
 >